• Skip to primary navigation

 How Long to Cook Steak on Grill?

-Although you can try and grill steak by time (see chart below), there’s only one way to get it right every time — you have to use an instant read thermometer.
+Although you can try and grill steak by time (see chart below), there’s only one way to get a perfectly cooked steak every time — you have to use an instant-read thermometer.

-An instant read thermometer is the only way to tell a steak’s doneness, not the color or the “feel” of the steak.
+An instant read thermometer is the best way to tell a steak’s doneness, not the color or the “feel” of the steak.
 If you don’t own an instant read thermometer, please get one right now!
 You will quickly make back any money you spent by never overcooking another piece of expensive meat again.
-Here’s our favorite and we use it Every.
-Day.
+Here’s our favorite.

 Once you have an instant read thermometer, be sure you’re using it correctly.
-Insert the thermometer most of the way through the steak, and draw it out slowly.
+Insert the thermometer most of the way through the thickest part of the steak, and draw it out slowly.
 As you do, you’ll see the temperature change as you move the probe through the steak’s temperature gradients.
 The lowest number you see is the best indication of the internal doneness of that steak.
-Be sure to pull the steak off the grill about 5°F BEFORE it reaches the desired temperature.
+Be sure to pull the steak off the grill about 5°F BEFORE it reaches the target temperature.
 This allows for carryover cooking.

 How to Cook a Rare Steak: 120-129°F